cysouw/diathesis/text/c12_zuInfinitive.md

 ### --- Aspect --- {.unnumbered}

-### *pflegen + zu‑Infinitiv* Habitual (*Habituativ*) {#sec:zuinfinitive-pflegen}
+### *pflegen+zu‑Infinitiv* Habitual (*Habituativ*) {#sec:zuinfinitive-pflegen}

 The lexical verb *pflegen* means 'to nurse, to maintain'.
 However, in combination with a *zu‑Infinitiv* the verb *pflegen* is one of the clearest examples of a construction that is always coherent, while at the same time it has a completely different meaning.
-The *pflegen + zu‑Infinitiv* expresses a habitual aspect, meaning approximately something like 'to usually do something' [@next a,b].
+The *pflegen+zu‑Infinitiv* expresses a habitual aspect, meaning approximately something like 'to usually do something' [@next a,b].
 Examples proving coherence are shown in [@next c,d].

-Colomo [-@colomo2010: 246-256] argues that the real semantic content of *pflegen + zu‑Infinitiv* is not the habitual aspect, but that it is more closely related to modal meanings of other *zu‑Infinitiv* constructions.
+Colomo [-@colomo2010: 246-256] argues that the real semantic content of *pflegen+zu‑Infinitiv* is not the habitual aspect, but that it is more closely related to modal meanings of other *zu‑Infinitiv* constructions.
 However, that analysis needs a lot of semantic trickery, and I do not see what is gained from it.
-I propose to simply consider the *pflegen + zu‑Infinitiv* a ~~Habituativ~~ in German.
+I propose to simply consider the *pflegen+zu‑Infinitiv* a ~~Habituativ~~ in German.

 ::: ex
 - Sie lacht laut.